 - Make eye contact with the person and say "No, thanks" or another short, direct response.

-- DO NOT hesitate or give a long-winded answer.
+- Don't hesitate or give a long-winded answer.

 - Ask for a non-alcoholic drink instead.

 Changing habits takes hard work.
 You may not succeed the first time you try to quit.
-If you slip up and drink, DO NOT give up.
+If you slip up and drink, don't give up.
 Learn from each attempt and try again.
 Think of a setback as just a bump in the road to recovery.

 When to Call the Doctor